 How To Start Your Own Blog Site

-Starting your own blog isn’t that difficult, but I am going to take you through the steps you need to follow and point you in the right direction for the extra parts you need to know.
-I am going to skip straight to the steps, already assuming you know what type of blog site you want to start.
+Starting your own blog isn’t that difficult, but I am going to take you through the steps you need to follow and point you in the right direction for the extra information you need to know.
+I will assume you know what type of blog site you want to start.
 If you don’t know yet you really need to look in to choosing your niche before you go any further.

 Step 1 - Choose Your Platform